Sony Pictures Television Kids

-Silvergate Media Limited, trading as Sony Pictures Television – Kids, is a television production and brand licensing company based in New York City and London founded in 2011 by Waheed Alli and William Astor.
+Silvergate Media Limited, trading as Sony Pictures Television – Kids, is a British-American television production and brand licensing company based in New York City and London founded in 2011 by Waheed Alli and William Astor.
 It is a division of Sony Pictures Television that owns and develops children's programmes and intellectual property.

 History

 Silvergate Media was created in 2011 as part of a management buyout, when Alli purchased the rights to Octonauts and The World of Beatrix Potter from Chorion, a company he was previously chair of.

 In 2013, Silvergate launched its television distribution arm.
 In 2016, Netflix and Silvergate agreed to a three-year multi-territory deal for Octonauts, Silvergate's series about underwater explorers.

 The company signed a deal with Netflix, in collaboration with Mercury Filmworks to produce Hilda, an animated television adaptation of comic Hilda by Luke Pearson.
 Season 1 was released on September 21, 2018.
 Season 2 was released on December 14, 2020.
 The series is available in 130 countries.

 Silvergate also produced Sunny Day for Nickelodeon, which started airing on August 21, 2017.

 In 2016, the investment fund Shamrock Capital Advisors acquired a 51% equity of the company, with the valuation reported to be "between £70 and £80 million".